valueimpression/BilMobileAds/README.md

   pod 'BilMobileAds', :git => 'https://github.com/valueimpression/BilMobileAds', :tag => '1.0.5'
 ```
 ##### Note:
 If you dont have Podfile.
-Run command below in terminal
+Run command below in terminal at your project folder
 ```gradle
   pod init
 ```